Menu

 Or you can use our form to get in touch with us

 Whilst we’re sad that you need to cancel your trip, we understand that situations change.
-We cannot refund your deposit, however, if you need to change the date of your trip, please get in touch with us, because we may be able to put you on a trip later in the year, depending on when you let us know of your change of plans.
+If you need to change the date of your trip, please get in touch with us, because we may be able to put you on a trip later in the year, depending on when you let us know of your change of plans.

 The two main climbing seasons on Kilimanjaro are July-August-September and January-February.
 The weather during these months is ideal for climbing.